unioproject/tanglebeat/README.md

 ## Configure and run

 ##### Configure Tanglebeat instance
-Tanglebeat instance is configured with YAML config file.
+Tanglebeat instance is configured via YAML config file.

-It must be located in current directory or in the directory specified by `SITE_DATA_DIR` environments variable.
-Default name is `tanglebeat.yml`.
+It must be located in current directory or in the directory specified by `SITE_DATA_DIR` environment variable.
+Default name of the configuration file is `tanglebeat.yml`.
 It also can be specified with `-cfg <config file>` command line flag.

 Directory `examples/config` contains [example](examples/config/tanglebeat.yml) of the config file.
 Please read instructions right in the file.
 In most cases you'll only need to adjust ports used